roberto-goncalves/task-manager/README.md

 - The MetricFilter class will gather every request made to the api, and save it on mongodb
 - Integration tests is on src/tests
 - The logging is configured also on MetricFilter
+- The Health and Info functions is inside Actuator

 3 - Compile & Use API: